Dan S. Kennedy on Dog Whistle Marketing

 The Dog Whistle You Don’t Hear

-Let me start by saying that Seth Czerepak has accomplished a Herculean purpose with The VQ Success Selling System.
+Let me start by saying that Seth Czerepak has accomplished a Herculean purpose with The VQ Success Copywriting System.
 He has taken some of the most sophisticated aspects of writing to influence, motivate, persuade and sell and made them accessible and pragmatically useful, nearly to the point of fill-in-the-blank systemization.

 It is relatively easy to systemize the making of a sub sandwich in 1,000 Subway® shops or the installation of a car muffler in 1,000 Midas Muffler® shops.
 It is far, far, far from easy to systemize the crafting of persuasive copy.
 I know.
 I have been a professional direct-response copywriter for 40+ years, and raised myself to top income in the field, routinely commanding upwards from $100,000.00 per project, earning a 7-figure annual income from fees and royalties, with over 85% of all clients repeating with me.